Crip/Mad Archive Dances

 The methods of these intersected and ghosted history projects offer performance studies perspectives on medical or therapeutic industrial complexes, and engage intersectional perspectives on class, race, gender, sexuality and sanity in our life histories and our modes of expression.
 The project's core dramaturgical charge is to find ways to bring this research to bear on how we as disabled dancers see ourselves, each other, and our audiences as co-presences with creative force and energy.
 How do we share knowledges in ways that not only provide factual information, but allow for affective tracings that do not just see historical subjects as victims?

 The library’s holdings will allow me to dive deep into dance’s archival traces of mental health difference, neurodiversity, and physical difference.
 A residency will also allow me to use the library’s surroundings as a staging ground from which to dance toward what might be missing in the archive (as I hope to spend some of my time in NYC organizing dance workshops with fellow disabled dancers)."

 Initial Score Days:

-(Crip/Mad Archive Dances will be part of various site visits throughout 2022, check the events page for details).
+(Crip/Mad Archive Dances will be part of various site visits throughout 2022 and 2023, check the events page for details).